 The nearby hot tub seats up to twelve people and is a wintertime favorite, though it can also be used as a cold tub in the summer to escape the heat.
 The spa has a waterfall and is flanked by two fire bowls which also have waterfall features.
 Mahanes, who recommended them, says, “You have the sound of the water, the visual of the fire, and the visual of the two elements together is stunning.”

 Carla and Perk both agree that the outdoor kitchen is their favorite spot on the new patio.
 They wanted an outdoor grill area, but the end result has far exceeded their expectations.
 It is a twelve-by-fifteen foot covered space with wooden beams, stone accents and granite countertops that houses a gas grill, Big Green Egg, sink, mini fridge and even a warming drawer.
 There is bar seating on one side and an area on the other side with a table and chairs where they can have dinner.
 “We enjoy hosting our friends while grilling out and sitting outside for dinner,” says Carla.
-The lighting all around the patio that Land Tech added provides just the right amount of warm glow needed while watching the sunset.
+The bollard lights all around the patio provide just the right amount of warm glow needed while watching the sunset.
 Flanking the kitchen area are also two fire bowls that match the ones by the spa.
 “They not only give off a lot of light, but also create the ambience that you want,” explains Mahanes.